 EGGERMONT, Pierre Herman Leonard.
 Menado, Celebes 4.2.1914 — Linden, Belgium 11.4.1995.
 Dutch Indologist and Classical Scholar.
-Son of a government agent in Indonesia.
-After school in Surabaya came to the Netherlands in 1931 and started studies of Classics, Sanskrit and Old Iranian at Leiden.
+Son of a government agent in Indonesia, Pierre August Leonard E., and Cornelia Johanna Margaretha van Houten.
+After school in Surabaya came to the Netherlands in 1931 and began studies of Classics, Sanskrit and Old Iranian at Leiden.
 From 1940 teacher of Latin and Greek and ancient history in the Hague.
-During the war opposed to Nazis and was three years prisoner at Buchenwald.
+During the war opposed to Nazis and was three years prisoner in Buchenwald.
 From 1946 again schoolteacher of Latin and Greek, in Leiden, Hengelo, Rotterdam and Rijswijk.
 At the same time pursued his studies under Bosch.
 Ph.D.
 1956 Leiden.
 In 1958 one year in Paris studying under Renou, Filliozat, Minard, Bareau, Stern and Lazard.
 In 1966-79 Scientific Research Associate at Municipal University of Amsterdam.
 From 1969 eo.
-Professor at Department of Oriental Studies, Leiden (Louvain?).
+Professor at Department of Oriental Studies, Leuven.
 He retired from teaching in 1984 and lived his last years in Linden in Belgium.
 Married with M. E. Eggermont–van den Bent.

-P.H.L.E. was a noted specialist of early history, from Alexander to Kushan, of Northwestern India, although his later works were generally deemed too speculative.
+Eggermont was a noted specialist of early history, from Alexander to Kushan, of North-West India, although his later works were generally deemed too speculative.
 Even before Bechert he strongly criticized the “accepted” chronology of the Buddha as too early.
-But his “laws of the strings and movements of place-names” he developed ad absurdum.
+But his “laws of the strings and movements of place-names” he gradually developed ad absurdum.

 Publications: “The Date of Aśoka’s Rock Edict XIII”, AO 18, 1940, 103-123; “Indië en de hellenistische Rijken”, Ex Or.
 Lux 8, 1942, 735-746; “The name of the people of the Besadae”, AO 19, 1943, 281-290.